Swiss taming of franc may force Japan's hand on yen

 In the initial response to the Swiss National Bank's announcement that it would set a minimum euro exchange rate at 1.20 francs and defend that level by buying unlimited amounts of foreign currencies, both the franc and the yen weakened.

-The franc plunged against the euro and dollar, while the yen slipped against the dollar as far as around 77.60 from around 76.80 before the news.
+The franc tumbled 7 percent while the yen slipped against the dollar as far as around 77.60 from around 76.80 before the news.

 But analysts said that could be simply an automated response of trading systems and prove only a brief reprieve for the Japanese authorities if the Swiss move succeeds in deflecting some of the safe-haven inflows.